at3560k/djangogirls_tutorial/notes.md

      - THIS will need more than 20 minutes
   - urls section is broken right now
   - html templates section could probably say what file to edit
+  - 11_css -- you have to roll runserver after changing static assets (facepalm)